 The Structural Fix No One Builds

-Imagine this: every time an employee completes a preventive action-a biometric screening, a cancer screening, a medication adherence check-their retirement account grows automatically.
-Not points.
-Not a raffle ticket.
+What if every time an employee completes a preventive action—a biometric screening, a cancer screening, or a medication adherence check—their retirement account grows automatically?
+No points.
+No raffle ticket.
 Real dollars deposited into their pension or SEP IRA, visible in the app, growing over time.

 Suddenly, skipping that screening feels like burning money.
-The psychological friction flips.
+The psychology flips.
 The cost of not acting becomes higher than the cost of acting.
 And because the employee sees the wealth building in their account, they keep coming back.

 Why This Lowers Your Costs

 The employer funds a small fraction of the future savings today.
-Here’s the sequence:
+Here's how it works:

-This is not a new expense-it’s a redeployment of money that would have gone to claims anyway.
-You’re capturing the waste before it becomes a bill.
+This isn't a new expense—it's a redeployment of money that would have gone to claims anyway.
+You're capturing the waste before it becomes a bill.

 The Data You Get for Free